Bering Land Bridge National Preserve: Muskoxen mass death in 2011

 An entire herd of 55 muskoxen died in a storm surge in the National Reserve in February 2011.
 The herd had been crossing a bay in the Kotzebue Sound, when it was surprised by a combination of a tidal surge and flooding in connection with a winter storm.
 When the tidal surge reached the herd, it broke the ice underneath it and the herd plunged into the icy water.
-The temperature was below –30 °C, and the whole herd was killed and frozen in the ice.
+The temperature was below −30 °C, and the whole herd was killed and frozen in the ice.
 Four of the animals had been fitted with radio collars, and they were found by researchers looking for their signals.
-In addition to their reintroduction to this national preserve, the remaining population of muskoxen are currently in Gates of the Arctic National Park and Preserve as well as a local farm in Palmer which has been existing since the mid-1950s.
+In addition to their reintroduction to this national preserve, the remaining population of muskoxen are currently in Gates of the Arctic National Park and Preserve as well as a local farm in Palmer which has existed since the mid-1950s.

 History

 The Seward Peninsula, as part of Beringia, was a path for the migration of Asian peoples into the Americas.
 The earliest artifacts found in the area are modified animal bones dating to about 13,000 BC.
-These are not considered definitive, and the earliest undisputed evidence of human occupation are relics of the PaleoArctic tradition found in the Trail Creek Caves and dating to between 10,000 and 7,000 BC.
+These are not considered definitive, and the earliest undisputed evidence of human occupation are relics of the Paleo-Arctic tradition found in the Trail Creek Caves and dating to between 10,000 and 7,000 BC.
 Archaeological evidence suggests a gap in human occupation on the peninsula until about 4200 BC.
 Materials from the period 4000 to about 2000 BC, known as the Denbigh culture of the Arctic small tool tradition, have been found at Cape Espenberg, the Trail Creek Caves, Kuzitrin Lake and Agulaak Island.
 The Denbigh culture was followed by the Choris culture, which brought pottery and ground stone tools.
 Cape Espenberg, the Trail Creek Caves and the region around Lopp Lagoon were occupied during this time.
 This was followed by the Ipuitak culture from about 1900 BC to 1000 BC, at many of the same locations.

 The Northern Maritime tradition followed, comprising the Birnirk, Western Thule and Kotzebue Period cultures.
 This series of cultures spanned the period from 600 AD to the early 1800s, when traditional lifestyles were disrupted by the arrival of Europeans in the area.
 The fur trade, whaling and missionary activities changed the local economy, which was further altered in the late 19th century by the arrival of prospectors looking for gold on the southern side of the Seward Peninsula.
 Prospectors spread out across the peninsula, with hydraulic mining undertaken in the Pinnel River in the preserve.
 The Seward Peninsula saw a further influx of outsiders during World War II, since Alaska was an important theater of the Pacific war.